enebular/docs/en/Deploy/ShareInfoMotion/index.md

 ### Graph settings

-graph settings is made up of 3 components
+graph settings is made up of 3 components.

-adapter - type of data source adaptor, appId, secret and key.
+adapter - type of datasource adaptor.

-graph settings - settings for the infomotion Type
+graph settings - settings for the infomotion.

 options - pluginPaths